pyrra-dev/pyrra/README.md

 There are three components of Pyrra, all of which work through a single binary:

-- The frontend which displays SLOs, error budgets, burn rates, etc.
+- The UI displays SLOs, error budgets, burn rates, etc.
-- The api which delivers information about SLOs from a backend (like Kubernetes) to the frontend.
+- The API delivers information about SLOs from a backend (like Kubernetes) to the UI.
-- A reconciler which watches for new SLO objects and then creates Prometheus recording rules for each.
+- A backend watches for new SLO objects and then creates Prometheus recording rules for each.
+  - For Kubernetes, there is a Kubernetes Operator available
+  - For everything else, there is a filesystem-based Operator available

 For the reconciler to do its magic, an SLO object needs to provided in
 YAML-format: